klees/ilias-tool-ilse/README.md

 ```

 ### Configuration
-Ilias-installer get the config file from the github repo `https://github.com/conceptsandtraining/ilias-configs.git`
+Ilias-installer get his config files from a github repo.
+Specify the repos where ilse search for config files in `$HOMEDIR/.ilse/ilse_config.yaml`.
+Use `ilse_config_default.yaml` as template.

 The name of the config file is always `ilse_config.yaml`.
 Each config file is inside a directory that represents the customomer name.